Computer chess: Cheating and fair play

 Unlike traditional over-the-board tournaments where handheld metal detectors are employed in order to counter players attempts at using electronic assistance, fair-play monitoring in online chess is much more challenging.

 During the 2020 European Online Chess Championship, which saw a record participation of nearly 4000 players over 80 participants were disqualified for cheating—most from beginner and youth categories.
 The event underscored the growing need for advanced detection methods in online competitions.

 In response to these issues, chess platforms such as Chess.com developed AI-based statistical models which track improbable moves by a player and compare them to moves that could be made by an engine.
 Expert examination is conducted for all suspected cases, and the findings are published on a regular basis.
 FIDE introduced AI behavior-tracking technology to strengthen anti-cheating measures in online events.

 Challenges in cheat detection

 AI-based detection systems use a combination of machine learning to track suspicious player actions in different games.
 This is done by measuring discrepancies between the real moves and the predicted moves derived from the available statistics.
 Players of unusually high skill level or unusual strategies that can imitate moves characteristic of automated chess systems.
 Each case is examined by a human expert to ensure that the decision is correct before any actions are made to guarantee fairness and accuracy.

-Aligning AI with humans

-The Maia Chess project was begun in 2020 by the University of Toronto, Cornell University, and Microsoft Research.
-Maia Chess is a neural network constructed to impersonate a human's manner of playing chess based on skill.
-Each Maia models was tested on 9 sets of 500,000 positions each, covering rating levels from 1100 to 1900.
-They perform best when predicting moves made by players at their targeted rating level, with lower Maias accurately predicting moves from lower-rated players (around 1100) and higher Maias doing the same for higher-rated players (around 1900).
-The primary goal of Maia is to develop an AI chess engine that imitates human decision-making rather than focusing on optimal moves.
-Through personalization across different skill levels, Maia is able to simulate game styles typical for each level more accurately.